TheBenMeadows/Web3/Resources/README.md

 **[`^        back to top        ^`](#)**

-- [Quixotic](https://quixotic.io/) - Discover, collect, and sell digital items on the largest NFT marketplace on Optimism.
-'Layer 2' 'Optimism'
+- [Quixotic](https://quixotic.io/) - Discover, collect, and sell digital items on the largest NFT marketplace on Optimism. `Layer 2` `Optimism`

 ### NFT Tools